Yashas-pissay/AtliQ_Sales_Insights_PowerBI/README.md

 *Major Changes/ Customizations Made:*
-1.Solved the ‘(blank)’ problem for the products section by deleting the original products table and adding the self-modified products table (where I have added the Products ranging from Prod280 to Prod339 with their product type (random type- b/w ‘Own Brand’ and ‘Distribution’).
-2.Merged the original modified ‘sales_transaction’ table with the new ‘sales_transaction’ table having profit margin, cost price, etc.
+1) Solved the ‘(blank)’ problem for the products section by deleting the original products table and adding the self-modified products table (where I have added the Products ranging from Prod280 to Prod339 with their product type (random type- b/w ‘Own Brand’ and ‘Distribution’).
+2) Merged the original modified ‘sales_transaction’ table with the new ‘sales_transaction’ table having profit margin, cost price, etc.

 *Insights:*
 1) In this dashboard, we can see company has generated total revenue in 4 years ₹ 985M, total profit margin ₹24.7M, Profit margin% 2.5%, Sales Qty ₹2M. in 2020 company has generated total revenue of ₹ 142M by selling a total of 350K and earned a profit of ₹ 2.1M.